 I currently follow the AIP diet with some reintros like spices and potatoes occasionally.
 Interestingly for me the Paleo diet was one where I finally began to feel at home!
 Paleo promotes use of coconut and coconut oil as well as root vegetables like cassava (tapioca), yams and taro root etc and those being so intrinsic to Kerala and Kerala cuisine (which is where my family hails from in India), I feel quite at home with it!
 There are so many Kerala recipes that I can adapt to embrace my new Paleo lifestyle!

-Thank you for stopping by my blog and I will be happy to keep you updated regarding how the Paleo approach is helping me.
-You will find all kinds of recipes on my site – traditional kerala recipes, Maharashtrian recipes, International foods and also due to my new lifestyle you will find Vegan (because I am dairy free and egg free) and Paleo and AIP/AIP adaptable recipes.
-I also strive to always cook and bake clean and healthy recipes.
+I cook paleo and AIP for myself but I also cook regular healthy meals for my family. however, I strive to always cook and bake clean and healthy recipes.
 By clean I mean avoiding the use of all processed foods like white sugar, white flour, vegetable oils and all other ingredients that contain preservatives or dyes.
 I also try to limit the use of sugars and dairy in general, but having young kids at home means to allow for some occasional indulgences 🙂

 Below are some useful websites and resources for Paleo and AIP that will give you detailed information including the science behind it as well as recipes and tips if you would like to follow this diet: